This post may contain affiliate links. Please see our disclosure policy.

 - Look for coconut milk that is pure with no added ingredients.
 Avoid the cooler section in stores as the coconut milk there might contain additives and flavors.

-It takes around five to six weeks on average for soap to cure.
+It varies from soap to soap, but on average, it takes around five to six weeks for soap to cure.
 This is where the soap settles and hardens fully, allowing any excess water or milk to evaporate.
 These bars will continue to harden the longer you leave them.
 I recommend letting them cure for 2 months.

 Yes, the oils and fats may be substituted.
 However, you must recalculate everything with a soap calculator.